 exposure to all areas of biotechnology.
 All students learn about topics

 ranging from the latest developments in recombinant DNA technology to

 non-technical issues that students must understand to bring biotechnology

 products to market such as bioethics, government regulatory and drug-approval

 policies and patent law.

 students can complete the program's required 11 course units in three terms.
+Those looking to enroll in the program are invited to view our Admission's webpage.
 Tuition costs can be found on the Penn Engineering Tuition Page.

 Anyone with questions regarding the Biotechnology Program are encouraged to email the Biotechnology Office at email@example.com.